Thank you for reading our post, please rate this article at the end.

 Ballast

 Using ballast is relatively common in racing — motorsports teams use ballast to improve handling.
-You may also see it in airplanes, ships and other forms of transportation.
-The way to get a lower center of gravity is to transfer as much weight to the bottom, giving you more control.
+You may also see it in airplanes, ships, and other forms of transportation.
+To achieve a lower center of gravity, transfer as much weight as possible to the bottom, which gives you more control.

 Finding the Center of Gravity

-Finding the center of gravity (COG) on a UTV (utility terrain vehicle) is important for ensuring the vehicle is stable and balanced.
+Finding the center of gravity (COG) on a UTV (utility terrain vehicle) is essential for ensuring the car is stable and balanced.
 Here’s how to find the COG on a UTV:

 - Locate the UTV’s approximate center: To start, determine the approximate center of the UTV.
 This can be done by measuring the distance between the front and rear axles and then dividing by two.
 The result will give you an approximate center point.